Monero-Monitor/monero-wallet-chrome/GETTING_STARTED.md

     ./simplewallet --wallet-file ChromeWallet --password xxxx --rpc-bind-ip 127.0.0.1 --rpc-bind-port 18082 --daemon-address node.moneroclub.com:8880

-# Running simplewallet headless in JSON RPC mode
+## Running simplewallet headless in JSON RPC mode

 If you are running the wallet in RPC mode, you probably don't want to have to leave your command line open all the time.
 Depending on your system, one of these solutions might help you keep your wallet offscreen.

-## Windows:
+### Windows:

 Switch to Linux.
-J/K, to be completed soon...
+J/K...
+For now, we recommend minimizing the command prompt that simplewallet opens in.
+We are evaluating more robust options.

-## OS X and Linux:
+### OS X and Linux:

-I recommend using `screen` to be able to run your wallet in the background.
+We recommend using `screen` to be able to run your wallet in the background.

     screen ./simplewallet --wallet-file ChromeWallet --password xxxx --rpc-bind-ip 127.0.0.1 --rpc-bind-port 18082